semk/voldemort/README.md

 					content			: html content of the post and you can access all the attributes in the config section (eg: page.title)

     tags:       Tags for the blog posts.
 Globally available.
-Attributes can be any tag name.
-                Eg: tags.technology (returns the lists of blog posts under "technology" tag), tags.linux, tags['linux'] etc.
-                Or you can use it inside a for loop,
-                    {% for post in tags.technology %}
+                Eg: You can loop like {% for tag in tags %} and access tag.name, tag.url and tag.posts

     tag:        Available only to the tag template (Default `tag.html`)
                 Usage: {% for post in tag.posts %}